esl/MongooseIM/doc/developers-guide/accumulators.md

 V = mongoose_acc:get_prop(myprop, Acc2).
 ```

-The rationale behind stripping an accumulator is that many values store in it are context-dependend.
+The rationale behind stripping an accumulator is that many values stored in it are context-dependend.
-For example, `user` and `server` refer to the owner of the c2s process, in another one user will be different (and sometimes server).
+For example, in a c2s process `user` and `server` refer to the owner of the process.
+When an accumulator goes from the sender's process to the c2s of the recipient, the `user` attribute (and sometime the `server`) has to change.
 There are also many cached values which are not valid anymore when user changes.
 Thus, we remove everything except some tracing parameters (ref, timestamp), original sender and recipient, and those properties which were explicitly declared as "persistent" (by calling `mongoose_acc:add_prop/3`).